Omar Pasha: Military career

 There followed his command in Bosnia (1850) where he executed Ali-paša Rizvanbegović of Stolac, who had defended Ottoman power during an earlier revolt but then started to build up an independent power base.
 Omer Pasha executed, plundered and abolished the respected historical aristocracy of the Muslim faith, in the interest of buttressing Ottoman central power.
 As the Governor of Bosnia, and leading Turkish official in the region he invaded neighbouring Montenegro.
 The Austrians intervened forcing The Porte to withdraw their representative to Constantinople; it was a humiliating climbdown proving that Turkish administrative control was ebbing away in the face of the Great Powers.

 This was followed by a command in the Principality of Montenegro (1852).
 His chief services were rendered when the Crimean War broke out.
 In 1853 he successfully defended Calafat.
 Omar made a powerful stand at Oltenitsa in southern Romania defeating (according to Turkish accounts) a numerically-superior Russian force under the indecisive General Pyotr Dannenburg.
 He entered Bucharest.
-The Turkish ultimatum was ignored, and so on 27 October 1853 Omer Pasha marched his army over the River Danube creating what became known as The Eastern Crisis.
+The Turkish ultimatum was ignored, and so on 27 October 1853 Omer Pasha marched his army over the River Danube creating what became known as The Great Eastern Crisis.
 The Great Powers called halt to the impending conflict dragging the two combatants Russia and Turkey to the negotiating table.
 By early December a meeting was fixed for London, and with Pasha one of the representatives.
 But the naval battle called the 'massacre of Sinope' put an end to any hope of peace.

 In January 1854 he successfully persuaded Lord Raglan to keep his word by reinforcing Varna, while the French remained deeply sceptical of Omar's strategy to protect the Turkish army's flank on the Lower Danube.
-His courageous defence of the garrison at Silistria bought invaluable time for the reinforcing allied armies that were arriving all the time, to get organised.
-Omar's leadership showed the Russians their loss of control over the Black Sea must cause a compelling reason for commencement of a Russian withdrawal.
+Omar's leadership (such as in the Battle of Giurgevo) showed the Russians their loss of control over the Black Sea provided a compelling reason for the commencement of a Russian withdrawal.
 Despite later attempts by Raglan to get the Turks to launch an attack over the River Pruth with direct intention to provoke Austria into a defensive counter-attack, neither Vienna nor Pasha's forces would be drawn into such a cataclysm.
 His firm management of the British in Constantinople helped to stabilise the front in Crimea after January 1855 when finally transports arrived to ferry Turkish troops to Crimea.
 Turkish troops had just arrived from Wallachia when 19,000 Russians under Lt-Gen. Khrulev decided to attack the garrison at Yevpatoria.
 The assault on 17 February 1855 was a fiasco in which 800 Russians were killed by superior Turkish artillery fire supported by the Royal Navy.

-A later achievement was his capture of Cetinje, Montenegro, during the Montenegrin–Ottoman War (1861–62), considered a difficult feat.
+A later achievement was his capture of Cetinje, Montenegro, during the Montenegrin–Ottoman War (1861–62), which was considered a difficult feat.